Leah1977/LSH_Electricians_MS1/README.md

 **Expected**

 When you click on the gallery menu item, it is expected that the link will return you to the gallery page.
-It is expected that the gallery page will be highlighted with a border to confirm you are on the gallery page.
+It is expected that the gallery page will be highlighted with a border, to confirm you are on the gallery page.

 **Testing**

-Tested the gallery menu item on each page by clicking on the gallery menu item.
+Tested the gallery menu item on each page by clicking on the Gallery menu item.

 **Result**